HorlogeSkynet/archey4/README.md

 ## Configuration (optional)

-Since the version 4.3.0, Archey 4 **may** be "tweaked" a bit with external configuration.
+Since v4.3.0, Archey 4 **may** be "tweaked" a bit with external configuration.
 You can place a [`config.json`](archey/config.json) file in these locations :

 1. `/etc/archey4/config.json` (system preferences)